-The IoT technology has brought about an immense change in sports.
-Sports has become more exciting for sportsmen as well as the audience with the influx of IoT technology.
-IoT in sports makes use of smart sensors to establish a seamless connection between the sports players, fans/audience, and sports venues.
-This data is analyzed to give insights about the players crucial health information such as level of hydration, anxiety, heat exhaustion, etc. This data is immensely useful in achieving good mental and physical health, and safety of sportspersons.
+IoT technology has brought about an immense change in sports.
+Sports have become more exciting for sportsmen as well as the audience with the influx of IoT technology.
+IoT in sports makes use of smart sensors to establish a seamless connection between sports players, fans/audiences, and sports venues.
+This data is analyzed to give insights into the player’s crucial health information such as level of hydration, anxiety, heat exhaustion, etc. This data is immensely useful in achieving good mental and physical health, and the safety of sportspersons.

-Environmental monitoring is not a short period monitoring but one that extends over months, year’s, and even lifetime sometimes.
-IoT based Environmental Monitoring involves monitoring of Air quality, Water quality, Landslide detection, Forest fire etc.
+Environmental monitoring is not a short period of monitoring but one that extends over months, years, and even a lifetime sometimes.
+IoT-based Environmental Monitoring involves monitoring Air quality, Water quality, Landslide detection, Forest fire, etc.

 9).
 Solar Power Plant monitoring

 Monitoring of power generated at Solar power plants and also how it can be used efficiently along with custom alerts.

 The above article gives a detailed insight into the IoT Dashboard, and its elements.
 The data visualization in the IoT dashboard for IoT analysis is the element which plays the most crucial part in developing a successful IoT control panel.

 A little About what we do at PsiBorg,